Onemind-Services-LLC/netbox-secrets/README.md

 Full documentation lives in [docs/index.md](docs/index.md).

+## Deprecations & Migration

+- Legacy API endpoints are supported until NetBox v4.6.
+See [docs/api.md](docs/api.md) for the deprecated routes and their replacements.
+- For upgrade notes (including SecretRole hierarchy changes), see [docs/migration.md](docs/migration.md).

 ## Support

 - Issues and feature requests: open a ticket in your internal tracker or this repository's issue tracker.